 In March 2019, China had over 897 million mobile Internet users, which accounted for 99,1 percent of the total netizen population, a substantial jump from 90.1 percent in 2015.
 Meanwhile, the market for Internet advertising was 290.27 billion RMB and mobile ads accounted for 60.29 percent of that number.

-More than 95% of internet users in China use a smartphone to connect online.
-Websites that are not mobile-friendly are given a lower ranking on Baidu and have a higher bounce rate from mobile users.
+More than 95% of internet users in China use mobile phones to connect online.
+Websites that are not mobile-friendly are given a lower ranking on Baidu SEO and have a higher bounce rate from mobile users.
 Consider a separate design for a mobile version of the site that packs essential information “above the fold” and minimizes scrolling and text link clicking.

-The digital marketing landscape in China changes fast.
-The trends aren’t going anywhere and will continue to greatly impact China’s digital marketing in 2021.
-I hope this article will give you some ideas as you plan out your online marketing program.
+The digital marketing landscape in China is changing fast.
+The trends aren’t going anywhere and will continue to greatly impact China’s digital marketing in 2024.
+We hope this article will give you some ideas as you plan out your online marketing program.

 We are a China digital and Baidu SEO agency with more than 10 years of experience in helping foreign brands enter the Chinese market.
 We worked with over 600 brands from different industries, helping them with Baidu SEO, website design, e-reputation, branding, market research, app development, social media marketing and many more.